lake4790k/lockfree-mcts-java/README.md

 ### Results

-Result from the included n x k TicTacToe game on an `i7 5820k`
+Result from the included n x n x k TicTacToe game on an `i7 5820k`

 ![](benchmark.png)

+The baseline player thinks 400 iterations vs a singlethreaded player that thinks n * 400 iterations and a multithreaded player that thinks 400 iterations on each thread.

 ```java -cp classes:test-classes mcts.BenchmarkMcts 8 6 200 400```